Andre Ward and Gennadiy Golovkin trade words over fight that never happened

 My English is getting better your memory is getting worse— Gennadiy Golovkin (@GGGBoxing) February 23, 2022

-Golovkin is currently slated to make his next appearance against Ryoto Murata, although that fight is still looking for a new landing spot after being postponed from it’s originally scheduled Dec.
-29 fight date.
+Golovkin is currently slated to make his next appearance against Ryoto Murata, although that fight is still looking for a new date after being postponed from its originally scheduled Dec.
+29 date.

 Loading comments...